vprimachenko/Sublime-Colorcoder/readme.md

 ##Installation
 Download the [zip-ball](https://github.com/vprimachenko/Sublime-Colorcoder/archive/master.zip) and unpack to `sublime\data\packages` or via [packageControl](https://sublime.wbond.net/).
 Please make sure to name the resulting folder `Colorcoder` not ~~`Sublime-Colorcoder`~~.

-To properly work Colorcoder need an appropriately modified color scheme.
+To properly work Colorcoder needs an appropriately modified color scheme.
 On the first run plugin will try its best to automatically modify your current scheme. :grey_exclamation: the plugin will not actually modify the scheme but create a modified copy in its own directory and apply it.
 You can use `Tools`▶`Packages`▶`Colorcoder`▶` Tweak Colorcode on current color scheme` (or <kbd>CTRL</kbd><kbd>SHIFT</kbd><kbd>P</kbd> it) to modify the colors a bit (you can change the lightness and saturation).
-Colorcoder also needs an "good" language definition, which it does not activate automatically but leave you the choise to do so, read below for more.
+Colorcoder also needs a "good" language definition, which it does not activate automatically but leaves you the choice to do so, read below for more.

 ##Supported Languages
-As few language definitions provided by Sublime are insufficient for optimal Colorcoder results i bundle tailored definitions.
-So far its
+As the few language definitions provided by Sublime are insufficient for optimal Colorcoder results I bundle tailored definitions.
+So far it's

  - `C++`
  - `Python`